duanemcguire/duaneblog/content/blog/thoughts-on-smoke-stacks.md

 Later, when I was in high school, I washed the sidewalks of soot and sawdust in front of The Dennis Company every Saturday morning.
 One of the old timers in town came by one day and asked if I knew what I was cleaning up!
 "Sure," I said, "dirt".

 "No," he said, "that's Pay Dirt!".
 I learned something about industrial era economics and attitudes from the old guy.
-He knew, even though I did not, that all that soot and sawdust meant paychecks for everyone in town. \[fbcomments\]
+He knew, even though I did not, that all that soot and sawdust meant paychecks for everyone in town.